 Oil-free vegan salad dressings and sauces can be made in many different ways.
 Some use a base of aquafaba or citrus juice.
 These are lower in fat and great for people following a low-fat diet for health reasons (see recipe #1 below).

 Other recipes incorporate nuts and seeds for added richness, body, and flavor.
 Tahini is one of our favorite ways to make super quick and creamy dressings.

-Other nut and seed butters can also be used, like almond or cashew.
-Or grab a powerful blender and start with whole nuts or seeds.
+Other nut and seed butters can also be used, such as almond or cashew.
+Or grab a blender and start with whole nuts or seeds.

 Soft or silken tofu is another wonderful ingredient to use in creating light and creamy dressings.

 Most of these dressings will keep in the refrigerator for 3 to 4 days.
 For the best flavor I like to store dressings in glass jars or containers with a tight-fitting lid.

 In general freezing isn't recommended, but be sure to refer to the notes on the specific recipe.